 - Ensuring physicians with substance use problems relocating to a new state continue monitoring and treatment under the auspices of a state medical board

 State medical boards and organizations that credential or employ physicians are also able to query the FSMB’s PDC to obtain a practitioner profile containing license information and disciplinary actions taken against their physicians.
-Government agencies such as the Veterans Administration and the Centers for Medicare and Medicaid’s Advanced Provider Screening solution and international regulatory authorities also access the PDC as well as credentials verification services, hospitals, insurance carriers, physician associations, medical groups, medical societies, managed care organizations and physician placement services.
-In 2020, more than 525,000 queries were made to the FSMB’s PDC, including 217,200 queries by state medical boards.
+Government agencies, such as the Veterans Administration and the Centers for Medicare and Medicaid’s Advanced Provider Screening solution and international regulatory authorities also access the PDC as well as credentials verification services, hospitals, insurance carriers, physician associations, medical groups, medical societies, managed care organizations and physician placement services.
+In 2021, more than 526,095 queries were made to the FSMB’s PDC, including 130,123 queries by state medical boards.

 Physician Discipline Data—Key Findings

-A comparison of data from 2011 and 2020 demonstrates that the number of disciplined physicians from all board action categories have decreased (Figure 9).
+A comparison of data from 2012 and 2021 demonstrates that the number of disciplined physicians from all board action categories have decreased except for a small increase from the number of licenses surrendered and conditions imposed (Figure 9).

 This report is not intended to provide detailed, comprehensive and comparative data about medical board disciplinary activities on a state-by-state basis.
 The tremendous variance in statutory, funding, judicial, administrative and geographic environments from state to state preclude meaningful comparative reporting of disciplinary statistics by state.
 Detailed information about the activities of specific states is available from individual state boards, which can be contacted using the FSMB’s state board directory, available at https://www.fsmb.org/contact-a-state-medical-board/.